jssteinberg/hackline.vim/README.md

 ## Why another statusline plugin?

-hackline.vim is hacked to be the lightest statusline plugin for experienced Vim users, with no config needed for a full experience.
+hackline.vim is hacked to be the lightest statusline plugin for experienced Vim users, with no config needed for full functionality.
 There's no patched font or icons dependency.

 ## Options